Mario Götze: 2012–13 season

 Götze kicked off his season by losing the 2012 German Super Cup.
 On the first day of the 2012–13 season, he came on as a substitute and scored the winner against Werder Bremen in a 2–1 win for Dortmund.
 On 19 December, he netted a hat-trick, powering Dortmund to a 5–1 defeat of Hannover 96 in the third round of the DFB-Pokal.

 Götze provided an assist and netted a goal in Dortmund's 3–0 second leg defeat of Shakhtar Donetsk on 5 March 2013, completing a 5–2 aggregate victory over the Ukrainian champions as Dortmund progressed to the quarter-finals of the Champions League.
 The result meant that Dortmund had advanced to the quarter-finals for the first time in 15 years.
 Götze was ruled out of the final against Bayern Munich at Wembley Stadium, London, as he suffered thigh injury against Real Madrid in the second leg of the semi-final, which his side lost 2–0 but still progressed to the final through an aggregate score of 4–3.
 His Dortmund side lost the final 2–1 after a late Arjen Robben goal sealed Bayern's victory.

-In his final season at Dortmund, Götze formed a formidable partnership with German teammate Marco Reus.
-Götze also managed to score 16 goals in all competitions.